Kate Dover: Verdict and sentence

 Lockwood was successful in convincing the jury to view Kate Dover sympathetically.
 The jury returned a verdict convicting Dover of manslaughter because intention to murder could not be proved, rather than murder.
 This result was considered to be "surprising".

 The jury was criticized in Gideon's Law Notes for its "extraordinary conduct"; both the "influence of the eloquence of counsel" and the attractiveness of the defendant were suggested to have "blind[ed] the jury as to their duty".
 It was stated that Kate Dover "was goodlooking and young, and the jury, taking a merciful view of a very strong case of poisoning, found her guilty of manslaughter only."

 When determining her sentence, Mr Justice Cave expressed his clear disagreement with the jury's decision, by giving her the most severe possible sentence, penal servitude for life.
 It was stated in the British Medical Journal that "Coupling the sentence with the verdict, the conclusion is irresistible, that the judge thought the jury had taken a very lenient view of the matter."
 He described her actions in as follows:

 Imprisonment and remaining years

 Dover served her sentence at Woking Female prison.
 She was released some time after 1895.
 After leaving prison, or at least by 1901, Kate lived with her sister Mary and her brother-in-law Edwin Sissons, a baker-confectioner, at 19 Carlton Avenue, Rotherham.
-By 1911, Kate had moved and was living at 423 Bardsley Moor Lane, Rotherham, with her widowed sister Amelia H.C.
+By 1911, Kate had moved and was living at 423 Badsley Moor Lane, Rotherham, with her widowed sister Amelia H.C.
 Eden.

 Kate Dover never married.
 She died aged 69 years on 26 March 1925, of bronchitis and heart failure, at 25 St Ann's Road, Rotherham.
 She had been living there with her widowed brother-in-law Edward Sissons, who was in attendance at her death.
 She was buried on 29 March 1925 at Masbrough Cemetery, Kimberworth, West Riding of Yorkshire.